Server Administrator Overview

 Tableau has a number of products (e.g. Desktop, Server, Prep Builder, Add-ons, etc).
 Each of the Tableau products require that you activate licenses by updating the Tableau software with the product keys that are purchased and stored on the Tableau Customer Portal.
 As the administrator who is tasked with activating Tableau licenses, it important that you understand the relationship between licenses and keys.
 See Understanding License Models and Product Keys.

 Tableau Server includes a number of toolsets for managing the system:

 - Tableau Server administrator page: This is the web-based administrative site that is installed on each Tableau Server instance.
 Tasks performed on the administrator page are day-to-day tasks for both server and site administrators.
 Server-related tasks include creating sites and site administrator accounts, optionally importing users, setting up synchronization with directory services, setting up extract refresh schedules, monitoring server performance and usage, and other global settings.

 Site-related tasks include managing content and assign permissions, running extract refreshes, create groups and projects, monitoring site activity, optionally adding users, and other content-related tasks.

 - tsm Command Line Reference - This is the primary interface for server-wide configurations.
-The configurations made with TSM CLI are rarely revisited after initial configuration.
+Many configurations made with TSM CLI are rarely revisited after initial configuration.
 For example: SSL, subscriptions, data caching, service account, SMTP alerting, user authentication, and single-sign on configuration are all performed with TSM CLI.